 Everyone benefits from learning and development (L&D).
 It helps employees gain new skills and develop professionally, while assuring employers that their workforce is fit for purpose and follows the latest industry regulations.
 It can reduce employee turnover, too, since according to LinkedIn’s 2019 Workforce Learning Report, an astonishing 94% of employees would stay at a company for longer if it invested in their careers.
 Considering that in the UK, losing an employee costs an average of £30,000, according to ACAS, spending on L&D is often a wise choice.

-Given the challenge of retaining employees in an ever fluid labour market, it’s no wonder that L&D is increasingly becoming a critical part of the way that many companies do business.
-Here are some suggestions on how organisations can boost employee retention with L&D.
+Given the challenge of retaining employees in an ever fluid labor market, it’s no wonder that L&D is increasingly becoming a critical part of the way that many companies do business.
+Here are some suggestions on how organizations can boost employee retention with L&D.

 Understand the skills gaps